 Of course, PrivateVPN offers more than just entertainment, with heavy-duty 256-bit AES encryption protecting your data stream.
 When speed is a priority over security, there is an option to drop down to 128 bits to reduce the lag associated with the encryption process.
 Rest easier with a complete no-logging policy designed to guarantee your privacy online.

-You won’t find as many servers here as with other providers, but the 80 that are available (across 56 across) are well maintained, and provide exceptionally fast and stable connections.
+You won’t find as many servers here as with other providers, but the 150 or so that are available (across some 60 countries) are well maintained, and provide exceptionally fast and stable connections.
 Again–perfect for streaming, even in 4k!
 The software can be installed on devices running Windows, Mac OS, Linux, Android, iOS, and Amazon Fire Stick, or as a browser extension for Chrome.

 PureVPN stands out in a crowded market for its unique offering: a complete VPN service bundled together with other essential cybersecurity tools.
 Whether you’re looking to block ads, protect your system against malware, filter out spam, or simply encrypt your data for safer browsing, PureVPN has a function to deliver on your every need.

 The core VPN service offers variable 128-bit/256-bit encryption options, allowing you to balance speed and security as you need them, along with a very respectable no-logging policy.
-With 750 servers available in a whopping 140 countries, you’ll always have options for bypassing geographic restricts while maximizing connection performance.
+With 300,000+ IPs and 2,000+ servers available in a whopping 140 countries, you’ll always have options for bypassing geographic restricts while maximizing connection performance.

 Additional features found in the PureVPN software include DDoS protection, app filtering, an automatic kill switch, dedicated IP addresses, and a NAT firewall.
 Dedicated apps are available on Windows, Mac OS, Android, iOS, and Android TV devices, plus many more.